 UTD Biomedical Engineering

 David is from Houston, TX, and is pursuing a degree in biomedical engineering.
-Driven by a passion for improving global healthcare access, he joined the BG&R lab in Spring 2023 to gain hands-on research experience and explore the intersection of engineering and medicine.
-His long-term goal is to develop affordable and accessible medical devices that positively impact communities worldwide.
-Outside of academics, he enjoys unwinding with hobbies like watching anime (his favorites are One Piece and Bleach), drawing, and gaming.
+Driven by a passion for improving global healthcare access, he joined the BG&R lab in Spring 2024 to gain hands-on research experience and explore the intersection of engineering and medicine.
+His long-term goal is to develop affordable and accessible medical devices that have a positive impact on communities worldwide.
+Outside of academics, he enjoys unwinding with hobbies such as watching anime (his favorites include One Piece and Bleach), drawing, and gaming.

 Ashley Cua